 While people around the world agree on the importance of the issue, some key differences between the countries surveyed support the idea that solutions will have to be carefully tailored to local conditions:

-- Across the seven countries surveyed, people in Mexico are the most concerned about “lack of water for agriculture” (75 percent are very concerned).
+- Across the seven countries surveyed, people in Mexico are the most concerned about the “lack of water for agriculture” (75 percent are very concerned).
 People in India are most concerned about “the high cost of water” (60 percent) compared to other countries.

 - People in Mexico express the most urgency about the severity of the pollution and water scarcity issues they face, but also the most optimism about their ability to solve the problems.

-- In all countries, more than half of those surveyed agree that government is responsible for ensuring clean water.
+- In all countries, more than half of those surveyed agree that the government is responsible for ensuring clean water.
 When asked whether individual citizens are responsible, however, responses vary widely by country, from a high of 76 percent in Mexico to a low of 30 percent in China.

-More than five million people die each year due to a lack of safe drinking water, and the United Nations estimates that 5.5 billion people will lack adequate access to fresh water in the next 20 years.
+More than five million people die each year due to a lack of safe drinking water, and the United Nations estimates that 5.5 billion people will lack adequate access to freshwater in the next 20 years.
 Water scarcity and threats to water quality have emerged as serious threats to people and businesses around the world.